johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-001.md

 Alexis: Where and when were you born?

-Ruth: I was born in Youngstown, Ohio, June 1st, 1940, in [St. Elizabeth Hospital] (https://digital.lib.ecu.edu/24504).[^1]
+Ruth: I was born in Youngstown, Ohio, June 1st, 1940, in [St. Elizabeth Hospital](https://digital.lib.ecu.edu/24504).[^1]

 (0:55 - 1:29)
 Alexis: And where do you currently live?